 The following guide to psychology schools in Kentucky is designed to provide you with important information on the undergraduate and graduate psychology programs in the state.
-Kentucky’s many colleges and universities offer an eclectic variety in undergraduate and graduate psychology programs with concentrations in industrial and organizational psychology, school psychology, and clinical psychology.
-If flexibility and convenience are important, consider earning a psychology degree either partially or fully online from one of the many universities that offer them.
+Kentucky’s many colleges and universities offer an eclectic variety of undergraduate and graduate psychology programs with concentrations in industrial and organizational psychology, school psychology, and clinical psychology.
+If flexibility and convenience are important, consider earning a psychology degree either partially or fully online from one of the many universities that offer such programs.

-- There are 31 colleges and universities with psychology degree programs in Kentucky.
+- There are 26 not-for-profit colleges and universities with psychology degree programs in Kentucky.1

-- 13 schools provide a master’s or advanced degree in psychology.
+- 14 schools offer a master’s or advanced degree in psychology.1

-Keep reading to learn more about several of the popular psychology programs offered at some of Kentucky’s leading universities.
+Keep reading to learn more about the psychology programs offered at some of Kentucky’s leading universities.

 Spalding University offers two options for students interested in pursuing a Bachelor of Arts (BA) in Psychology: a traditional four-year program or an accelerated program.
 The accelerated format allows students to complete degree requirements on weekends and in the evenings with classes spanning six weeks each.
 The traditional program generally takes four years to complete and is identical to the accelerated program, preparing students to continue on to graduate studies.
 Faculty at Spalding University generally hold doctorates in the area in which they teach.
 Eligible psychology majors may join Psi Chi or choose from a number of social and services clubs in addition to on-campus fraternities and sororities.